 4. Learn the art of wine pairing

 When you are living in the land of all the finer things that life has to offer, how can you resist not being a bon vivant?
 As a resident of the city, knowledge about wine pairing is de rigueur!
-If you need to polish your skills and knowledge about wines and its accompaniments, signing up with a wine tasting club or workshop, would be the next step.
+If you need to polish your skills and knowledge about wines and their accompaniments, signing up with a wine-tasting club or workshop, would be the next step.

 Paris by the Glass offers members all they need to know about wine & cheese, champagne, French cuisine, and culture.
 Get to meet new people, raise a toast to living in the greatest city on the planet- Paris, and just have a rollicking time.